The Survivor’s Benefit Program for New York State Management / Confidential Employees

 • This program supplements the ordinary death benefit payment from your retirement system, up to $50,000, if that payment does not equal your annual salary.

-• If an accidental death benefit is paid by your retirement system, a $5,000 survivor’s benefit will be paid to your beneficiary.
+• If an accidental death benefit is paid by your retirement system, a $5,000 survivor’s benefit will also be paid to your beneficiary.

 (Return to Top)